Delegation of the European Union to the United States

-The Delegation of the European Union to the United States represents the European Union in the United States, working in coordination with the diplomatic and consular missions of all the EU Member States.
+The Delegation of the European Union to the United States represents the European Union in the United States, working in coordination with the diplomatic and consular missions of all 27 EU Member States.
 It is located at 2175 K Street, N.W., in the West End neighborhood of Washington, D.C.

-Since March 2019, the Ambassador of the EU Delegation has been Stavros Lambrinidis.
+The current Ambassador of the European Union to the United States is Jovita Neliupšienė, who started on January 1, 2024, and is the first female to hold the position.
+From 2019-2023, the Ambassador of the EU Delegation was Stavros Lambrinidis.

 Role

-The Delegation of the European Union presents and explains EU policy to both the U.S. administration and Congress.
-The Delegation also analyzes and reports on the political, social, and economic situation in the U.S., and acts as a liaison with other international organizations in Washington, D.C.
-Through its engagement with political actors, the media, academia, business circles, and civil society, the Delegation raises awareness of EU issues and concerns, and promotes the EU-U.S. relationship among the broader American public.
+The European Union's Delegation in Washington, D.C., represents and promotes the interests and values of the European Union in the United States.
+This includes presenting and explaining EU policies and actions to the different branches and levels of the U.S. Administration, Congress, and across the country, as well as promoting EU-U.S. cooperation in all fields.
+Staff members engage inside and outside of Washington with the American public, political actors, the media, academia, business, think tanks, and civil society to raise awareness on the importance of the transatlantic relationship and its unparalleled contribution to the prosperity and security of Europeans and Americans alike.

-The Delegation represents the EU in matters where the Member States have agreed that their interests be represented collectively, for example, in areas of customs and trade.
+The Delegation represents the EU in matters where the EU Member States have agreed that their interests be represented collectively, for example, in areas of customs and trade.
 In contrast, the Embassy of each EU Member State represents the bilateral interests of that nation in its dealings with the U.S. government, and in areas that are not under specific EU jurisdiction.
 All consular affairs are dealt with by individual Member States.
-The Delegation also sponsors the European Union Centers of Excellence, a network of university programs dedicated to the study of the EU.